 4. And, like all good last verses, this one is the summary.
 We can rejoice and sing “Joy to the World!” because God rules the world with truth and grace.

-''' Many congregations have become sensitive to people for whom it is hard to rejoice at this time of year.
+*** Many congregations have become sensitive to people for whom it is hard to rejoice at this time of year.
 Remember that this group includes children as well as adults.
 Children face the same problems that daunt the adults, but do so with different twists.
 For one thing, they lack the experience of many Christmases that the adults can draw on to keep a sense of balance.
 For another, they feel that as a child they should be totally into the season.
 It feels even more unfair to them than to the adults that they are not going to have special gifts or fun family gatherings or decorations or…..
+They need to hear that rejoicing in happy times looks and feels different than rejoicing when times are hard, but the latter is still very good and important.

-''' If you have a Chrismons tree, help the children find ornaments that are stars or have stars in them.
+*** If you have a Chrismons tree, help the children find ornaments that are stars or have stars in them.
 Explain that stars are happy, rejoicing lights.
 No one ever sees a star and says, “Rats!
 Who needs a star?”
 Star stickers are used for decorations.
 You never get a star sticker and a frowny face sticker on the same paper at school.
-Recall, if a child doesn’t beat you to it, the star of Bethlehem.
-Describe it as the happiest star ever and proof that God’s light was coming into the world.
+Recall, if a child doesn’t beat you to it, the star of Bethlehem and describe it as proof that God’s light was coming into the world.

 Luke 3:2b -17